-Only DOE National Laboratories and DOE plants and sites are eligible to apply for EIC Training Cohort 19.
+Only DOE National Laboratories and DOE plants and sites are eligible to apply for EIC Training Cohort 20.
 Teams (see Program Structure and Team Structure below) from any technology area will be considered.
-Technologies submitted for consideration may be any adoption readiness level (ARL) but should be at a stage in development that allows the team to identify potential partners within a target market.
-Additional resources on ARL can be found at the following link: Adoption Readiness Levels (ARL): A Complement to TRL | Department of Energy have already gone through any previous Cohort of EIC successfully will only be considered if they are applying with both a different technology and a different team role than they previously held.
+Technologies submitted for consideration may be at any adoption readiness level (ARL) but should be at a stage in development that allows the team to identify potential partners within a target market.
+Additional resources on ARL can be found at the following link: Adoption Readiness Levels (ARL): A Complement to TRL | Department of Energy

 To ensure fairness and maximum reach, DOE is restricting applications to DOE National Laboratory and DOE plant and site researchers who have not already gone through the EIC program.
-Researchers who
+Researchers who have already gone through any previous Cohort of EIC Topic 2 successfully are NOT eligible to participate.